Battle of Mieszko I against Wichmann the Younger and the Wolinians

-Before the battle
+Background

-In 967, the corps of Veletian, and, allied with them, Wolinian forces, had again attacked Poland, going from the north, from the island of Wolin, and heading to the south, alongside the Oder river.
-The forces of Veleti and Wolinains had consisted together of around 5 to 6 thousand soldiers.
-Self-proclaimed leader of Vieleti, Wichmann the Younger, had commanded a division of cavalry.
-Forces under command of Mieszko I had around 4,000 Polish troops and 2 divisions of Bohemian cavalry, that could count between 100 and 300 troops.
+In 967, during the Polish–Veletian War, the forces of the Confederation of the Veleti, allied with the tribe of the Wolinian, attacked the Duchy of Poland from island of Wolin, heading south alongside the Oder river.
+Together they consisted of around five to six thousand warriors.
+The self-proclaimed leader of Vieleti, Wichmann the Younger, a nobleman and count from the House of Billung in the Duchy of Saxony, commanded a division of a cavalry.
+The forces under command of duke Mieszko I, the ruler of the Duchy of Poland, commanded around 4,000 Polish foot soldiers and armoured companions (medium cavalry) and 2 divisions of Bohemian cavalry, which consisted of between 100 and 300 cavalrymen.

-With the help of the Prissani tribe that live in Poland, Mieszko I had traveled with his forces to the area near Szczecin and Wolin.
-Using scattered reconnaissance units, he had lured enemy forces near Santok, waiting for a convenient moment to attack.
-On 20 September, both sides set up the camps.
-The battle was fought on 21 or 22 September.
-The exact location of the battle remains unknown, though, some historians assume that it happened near Santok.
+With the aid from the tribe of the Prissani, which lived in the Duchy of Poland, the Polish and Bohemian forces traveled to the area near Szczecin and Wolin.
+Using scattered reconnaissance units, they had lured Veletian and Wolinian forces near the village of Santok (in modern Lubusz Voivodeship, Poland), waiting for a convenient moment to commerce the attack.
+On 20 September 967, both sides set up the camps.
+The battle was fought on either 21 or 22 September.
+The exact location of the battle remains unknown, though, it is theorizsed by some histories, that it could have taken place near Santok.